wprig/wprig/README.md

 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.

 **Note:** If you have previously used Gulp, you may encounter seemingly random errors that prevent the build process from running.
-To fix this issue, [upgrade to Gulp 4 following the steps outlined here](https://github.com/pattern-lab/edition-node-gulp/wiki/Updating-to-Gulp-4).
+To fix this issue, [upgrade to Gulp 4 following the steps outlined in the WP Rig Wiki](https://github.com/wprig/wprig/wiki/Updating-to-Gulp-4).

 JavaScript files are automatically linted using [ESLint](https://eslint.org/) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

 PHP and CSS files are automatically linted using [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 To take full advantage of this setup, configure your code editor / IDE to automatically test for the WordPress Coding Standards.

-More details can be found at the [WordPress Coding Standards Wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki). `composer run-phpcs` runs PHPCS locally.
+Details on how to enable PHPCS in VS Code can be found in the [WP Rig Wiki](https://github.com/wprig/wprig/wiki/Enabling-PHPCodeSniffer-(PHPCS)-in-VS-Code).
+More details on how to work with PHPCS and WordPress Coding Standards can be found at the [WordPress Coding Standards Wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki). `composer run-phpcs` runs PHPCS locally.

 ### `build` process
 `npm run build` is the regular development process.
 While this process is running, files in the `./dev/` folder will be automatically compiled to the live theme and BrowserSync will update if it is enabled.